Complete Bhutan

 Continuing our route, we will reach the Yatang La pass, which will allow us to enter the Chhume valley, home to the most famous looms in the country, the Yathra looms, where we will have time to observe how some of the country’s most traditional costumes are made.

-After this visit we will arrive at the Bumthang Valley, where our accommodation will be located: the Amankora Bumthang Lodge which also shares gardens with the former Royal Palace of Wangdichoeling.
+Travelers will arrive at the Bumthang Valley, where our accommodation will be located: the Amankora Bumthang Lodge that also shares gardens with the former Royal Palace of Wangdichoeling.
+Time to rest and enjoy the lodge’s facilities after a long day on the road.
+Dinner included at the lodge.

 Day 07